nufke/loxberrypwa/docs/JSON-data-model.md

   is_favorite?: Boolean,              // elevate to favorite item (optional) is_visible?: Boolean,               // make control invisible is_protected?: Boolean,             // passwd/PIN protected control (optional)
-  order?: Number,                     // defines order in list box (optional)
+  order?: Number,                     // defines order in the App list (optional)
-  state: {
-           value: string,             // e.g. "1", "0", "22.1", "on", "off", ...
-           format?: string,           // message format in sprintf notation, can include pre- and post-text, such as units (optional) list_names?: string[],     // list names for radio buttons (optional) default_color?: string,    // default color in RGB hex notation, e.g. #FFFFFF (optional) active_color?: string      // color of text/value when active in RGB hex notation, e.g. #FFFFFF (optional) }
-}
+  state: <state>                      // state of the control }
 ```

-### Control type (string)
+### Control type and state

-The control type is a string (enum) which defines the style of the button.
+The control `type` is a string which defines the style of the control and its associated button(s):

 ```
 "dimmer"   // up/down (+/-) buttons